faizilham/msc-thesis/main/ch2_preliminaries.typ

 == The Kotlin programming language

 Kotlin is a statistically typed, general-purpose, object-oriented programming language developed by JetBrains #citep(<KotlinSpec2020>, 3).
-While mainly object-oriented, Kotlin also supports some aspects of the functional programming paradigm such as higher-order functions and lambda literals.
+While mainly object-oriented, Kotlin also supports some aspects of the functional programming paradigm such as higher-order functions and lambda expressions.
 We shall delve into some features of the Kotlin language that are connected to this research.

 === Type system